Achievable logoAchievable logo

 Feedback

 Vocabulary in context questions are a subcategory of craft and structure.
-They’re more rare than other question types and you’ll encounter them far less frequently than any of the other ACT Reading question types, but they’re still important to study.
+They’re less common than other question types, so you’ll see them less often on ACT Reading - but they’re still worth studying.

 Vocabulary in context questions have the following traits: